-Alfred Burger Award in Medicinal Chemistry
+Alfred Burger Award In Medicinal Chemistry

 Sponsored by GlaxoSmithKline

-After getting his B.S. in chemistry at the University of Texas, Austin, Huff went to Massachusetts Institute of Technology, where he received a Ph.D. in organic chemistry in 1974.
-Although he had intended to pursue an academic career, Huff says medicinal chemistry provided him an opportunity to do something with a real impact.
-"I saw the chance to do something with the potential to affect the lives of other people, to do something really important," he says.
-Huff, 59, worked in the medicinal chemistry department at Merck for 30 years before retiring in 2004 and is now a private consultant.
+The medicinal chemistry group at Wyeth launched a major research program to expand the therapeutic utility of this natural product.
+They focused on the synthesis of rapamycin analogs and synthesized more than 700 novel compounds, many of which have demonstrated superior efficacy and properties over rapamycin itself.
+This research has generated compound leads for a number of neurodegenerative disease states.

-Huff received the Directors Award from Merck's board of directors in 1998.
-He was a recipient of the Discoverers Award from the Pharmaceutical Research & Manufacturers of America in 1999 and was awarded the ACS Philadelphia Section Award in 2002.
+Abou-Gharbia received a B.Sc. in chemistry and pharmaceutical sciences in 1971 and an M.Sc. in chemistry in 1974 from Cairo University.
+He has been an adjunct professor in organic chemistry at Cairo University (1998-2002) and a visiting professor at Princeton University (1997-1998).
+He has received numerous awards and honors, including the Procter Medal in 2003, the ACS Earle B. Barnes Award for Leadership in Chemistry Research Management in 2001, and the ACS Philadelphia Section Award in 1997.

-The award address will be presented before the Division of Medicinal Chemistry.-David Hanson
+He will present the award address before the Division of Medicinal Chemistry.

 Join the conversation